-GRuB’s powerful youth & community development programs. have directly benefit folks in Thurston County for years.
+GRuB’s powerful youth & community development programs have directly benefitted folks in Thurston County for years.
 Now, we provide coaching & training, what we call “pollination", to support communities that wish to develop their own GRuB-like programs.

 Our goal?
-To teach our program models to others, where we share our strengths & the lessons we’ve learned.
+To teach our youth program models to others, sharing our strengths & the lessons we’ve learned.
 We believe we can all grow together to build just and sustainable food systems everywhere, so all people can contribute to and reap the benefits of good, fair food.